Overview

 NPV = Total Present Value of Future Cash Flows โ Initial Investment = $28,468 โ $30,000 = โ$1,532

-In this example, the NPV is negative, meaning the project does not clear the 12% hurdle rate โ at this discount rate, the investment would destroy value relative to an alternative use of that capital at the same required return.
+The NPV comes out negative here, meaning the project doesn't clear the 12% hurdle rate.
+At this discount rate, the investment would destroy value relative to putting that same capital to work elsewhere at the same required return.

 Step 6: Test the result against alternative discount rates

-Recalculate NPV at a lower discount rate (say, 8%) to see how sensitive the result is โ a project that's negative at 12% but solidly positive at 8% is highly sensitive to your cost-of-capital assumption, and worth examining more carefully before deciding.
-Use the NPV calculator to run these scenarios quickly without redoing the arithmetic by hand.
+Recalculate NPV at a lower discount rate, say 8%, to see how sensitive the result is.
+A project that's negative at 12% but solidly positive at 8% depends heavily on your cost-of-capital assumption and deserves a closer look before you decide.
+The NPV calculator runs these scenarios quickly without redoing the arithmetic by hand.

 Step 7: Compare against alternative projects, if applicable

-If choosing between multiple investment options of similar scale, the option with the higher NPV at the same discount rate is generally preferable, since it creates more value in today's dollars for the same capital risk.
+Choosing between multiple investment options of similar scale?
+The option with the higher NPV at the same discount rate is generally preferable, since it creates more value in today's dollars for the same capital risk.

 Common Mistakes to Avoid

-- Using an arbitrary discount rate instead of one grounded in your actual cost of capital or required return โ this is the single biggest source of misleading NPV results.
+Using an arbitrary discount rate instead of one grounded in your actual cost of capital or required return is the single biggest source of misleading NPV results.

-- Ignoring sensitivity to the discount rate โ a single point-estimate NPV can hide how fragile the conclusion is to a reasonable change in assumptions; always check at least two or three discount rate scenarios.
+Ignoring sensitivity to the discount rate is another common trap.
+A single point-estimate NPV can hide how fragile the conclusion is to a reasonable change in assumptions, so check at least two or three discount rate scenarios before trusting the number.

-- Comparing NPV across projects with very different initial investment sizes without considering capital constraints โ a smaller project with a lower NPV but much smaller required investment may be more practical than a larger project with a marginally higher NPV.
+Comparing NPV across projects with very different initial investment sizes, without considering capital constraints, can steer you wrong too.
+A smaller project with a lower NPV but a much smaller required investment may be more practical than a larger project with a marginally higher NPV.

-- Confusing NPV with simple payback period โ a project can have a long payback period but still a strongly positive NPV if the cash flows in later years are large enough, and vice versa.
+Confusing NPV with simple payback period causes its own confusion.
+A project can carry a long payback period and still post a strongly positive NPV if the cash flows in later years run large enough, and the reverse holds too.

 Formula & Methodology